-If you’ve ever wondered how to build a guitar pedal board or would like to know how to set up a pedal board, we show you exactly what you need and where to start with our complete guide to setting up your dream rig.
+If you’ve ever wondered how to build a guitar pedal board or would like to know how to set up a pedalboard, we show you exactly what you need and the perfect pedal board order with our complete guide to setting up your dream rig.

 If you’re reading this article, then it’s probably safe to assume that you’ve got a few effects pedals kicking about and you’ve decided to put your first pedal board together.
 But figuring out what you need to get set up can be a little daunting at first, especially if you’re unfamiliar with the cables, leads and power supplies you may need and where your pedals go in the “Chain”.